Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Improved several relation-oriented validation constraints considering inheritance hierarchies.
 * Fixed non-working validation constraint to verify an entity has only one outgoing inheritance relationship.
 * Overhauled validation constraints for reserved slug field.
+* Added validation constraints with quick fixes for required minimum length of ISBN and ISSN fields.
+* Added validation constraint with quick fixes for minimum and maximum image pixels.
-* Further fixes for minor validation issues.
+* Several further fixes and improvements for the validation layer.

 ### Generator changes